gamemachine/tachyon-networking/README.md

 The difference here is pretty simple and as you would expect.
 Ordered messages are only delivered in order.
 Unordered are delivered as soon as they arrive.
 Both are reliable.

 ## Unreliable
 Unreliable messages have a hot path where there is almost no processing done.
 Reliable messages we have to buffer anyways, so sent/received messages you are just dealign with the body.
-With unreliable you have to send a byte array that is the message plus 4 bytes.
-And received messages will also include the 4 byte header.
+With unreliable you have to send a byte array that is the message plus 1 byte.
+And received messages will also include the 1 byte header.
 You don't touch the header and you can't mess it up because Tachyon will write it on send.
 But you do have to reason about it.
 The alternative is memcpy on send and receive.

 ## Connection management
 This is best managed outside the library itself mostly, but I will be adding an approved address map so receives can early out.
 That's about as much as I think a library at this level should be doing.